vert-x3/vertx-maven-service-factory/README.md

 service, e.g. `com.mycompany:main-services:1.2` followed by a double colon `::` followed by the service name.

 The service name is used to find the service descriptor file inside the artifact which is named by the service name with a `.json` extension.
-This is explained in the link:https://github.com/vert-x3/vertx-service-factory[Service Verticle Factory] documentation.
+This is explained in the [Service Verticle Factory](https://github.com/vert-x3/vertx-service-factory) documentation.

 For example, to deploy a service that exists in Maven artifact `com.mycompany:main-services:1.2` called `my-service` you would use the string `maven:com.mycompany:main-services:1.2::my-service`.